 Know What’s Available Before Shopping:

-To begin with, you need to research in order to get the very best value for your money whether you want a sedan or a smaller car.
-The upside, you do not have to sacrifice quality and luxury for a used car in this day and age.
+To begin with, you need to research in order to get the very best value for your money.
+The upside, you do not have to sacrifice quality and luxury when purchasing a used car in this day and age.

 There are so many used vehicles available on the market that are under $15,000 and range from small and compact to SUVs or trucks.
 Know ahead of time what kind of vehicle you are looking for and what you will be comfortable with when it comes time to make a purchase.

-Ask yourself what used car should I buy?
-Ask yourself a few other questions including features, resale value, safety rating, and fuel efficiency.
-We have put together a list of the best-used cars in all different sizes and models that are available in Canada for under $15,000!
+Ask yourself questions about the kind of car you want, including features, resale value, safety rating, and fuel efficiency.
+We have put together a list of the best used cars in all different sizes and models that are available in Canada for under $15,000!

-If you are asking yourself what is the best reliable used car to buy?
-We have listed some of the most popular and hottest used cars available in Canada:
+Here is a list of the most popular and hottest used cars available in Canada:

 - Honda Civic